awsdocs/amazon-connect-admin-guide/doc_source/connect-lambda-functions.md

-# Invoke Lambda Functions<a name="connect-lambda-functions"></a>
+# Invoke AWS Lambda Functions<a name="connect-lambda-functions"></a>

 Amazon Connect can interact with your own systems and take different paths in contact flows dynamically\.
-To achieve this, invoke Lambda functions in a contact flow, fetch the results, and call your own services or interact with other AWS data stores or services\.
+To achieve this, invoke AWS Lambda functions in a contact flow, fetch the results, and call your own services or interact with other AWS data stores or services\.
 For more information, see the [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.

 To invoke a Lambda function from a contact flow, complete the following tasks\.